mattlean/lean-js-app-starter/docs/developing/testing.md

 To learn how to debug Jest Tests, refer to the ["Jest tests with Visual Studio Code" section in the Debugging document](./debugging.md#jest-tests-with-visual-studio-code).

+### Configuring Jest

+Read the [Jest configuration document](../configuration/jest.md) to learn how it is configured and how to customize it yourself.

 ## Playwright

 [Playwright](https://playwright.dev) is only setup for frontend-related projects: